 If you’re staying on the main island of Mahé or in the Seychelles capital, Victoria, then you may be wondering if there’s somewhere on the mainland where you can see the giant tortoises.

-There are few tortoises present on Mahé island, but there are some at the Seychelles National Botanical Gardens in Victoria.
+There aren’t many tortoises on Mahé island but there are some at the Seychelles National Botanical Gardens in Victoria.

 Here you can admire trees and flowers as well as a range of wildlife including birds, fruit bats and giant tortoises.